warmana/cloudant-docs-fork/source/includes/api/_replication.md

 Replications are created in one of two ways:

 1. A replication can be created using a [replication document](#replication-document-format) in the `_replicator` database.
 Creating and modifying replications in this way allows you to control replication in the same as working with other documents.
+Replication jobs created this way will be resumed after a node restart.
 2. A replication can be started by `POST`ing a JSON document describing the desired replication directly to the `/_replicate` endpoint.
+Replication jobs created this way are not resumed if the node they run on is restarted.

 ### Replication document format